Address space layout randomization: Microsoft Windows

-Microsoft's Windows Vista (released January 2007) and later have ASLR enabled only for executables and dynamic link libraries that are specifically linked to be ASLR-enabled.
+Microsoft's Windows Vista (released to manufacturing November 2006, generally available January 2007) and later have ASLR enabled only for executables and dynamic link libraries that are specifically linked to be ASLR-enabled.
 For compatibility, it is not enabled by default for other applications.
 Typically, only older software is incompatible and ASLR can be fully enabled by editing a registry entry HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\MoveImages, or by installing Microsoft's Enhanced Mitigation Experience Toolkit.

 The locations of the heap, stack, Process Environment Block, and Thread Environment Block are also randomized.
 A security whitepaper from Symantec noted that ASLR in 32-bit Windows Vista may not be as robust as expected, and Microsoft has acknowledged a weakness in its implementation.

 Host-based intrusion prevention systems such as WehnTrust and Ozone also offer ASLR for Windows XP and Windows Server 2003 operating systems.
 WehnTrust is open-source.
 Complete details of Ozone's implementation are not available.

 It was noted in February 2012 that ASLR on 32-bit Windows systems prior to Windows 8 can have its effectiveness reduced in low memory situations.
 A similar effect also had been achieved on Linux in the same research.
 The test code caused the Mac OS X 10.7.3 system to kernel panic, so it was left unclear about its ASLR behavior in this scenario.